-Ruth was born in Kotzebue to Walter and Nellie Flood Blankenship on September 25, 1928.
+Ruth Sandvik was born in Kotzebue, Alaska to Walter and Nellie Flood Blankenship on September 25, 1928.
 Although born in Kotzebue, she does not consider herself a Qikiktagrugmiut .
 Ruth and her sister Ida grew up in Candle, Quartz and Bear Creek (near Candle), Elephant Point, Kewalik, Selawik, and finally Kiana.
-Their mother, Nellie, was reared at Oksiq between Kiana and Noorvik.
+Their mother, Nellie, was raised at Oksiq between Kiana and Noorvik.
 Ruth's grandmother, Kitty Kapathuk Flood, grew up in Kiana and Oksiq.
 When her parents were first married, they operated a store at Okok Point for a Kotzebue trader.
 They moved the store to its present location in Kiana in 1929.
-In the past, her cousin Robinson Blankenship and she operated the store.
-Today, Ruth manages the store all by herself.
-Ruth met her husband Pete Sandvik at the University of Alaska-Fairbanks.
-He was a geological engineer from the Matanuska Valley.
-He is now deceased.
+In the past, her cousin Robinson Blankenship and she operated the store, and eventually Ruth took over to manage the store all by herself.
+Ruth earned a degree in biology from the University of Alaska Fairbanks in 1951, and that is where she met her husband Pete Sandvik, who was a geological engineering student originally from the Matanuska Valley.
 They were married for 42 years and had seven children.
 Ruth was a write-in candidate during one City Council election and has since served in that capacity for a number of years.
 She was also a member of the City's Utility and Planning Commissions.
-Ruth died on April 29, 2014 at the age of 85.
-For more about Ruth Sandvik see her obituary in the Fairbanks Daily News Miner newspaper.
+Ruth Sandvik passed away on April 29, 2014 at the age of 85.
+For more about Ruth Sandvik, see her obituary in the Fairbanks Daily News Miner newspaper.